 - Recommended social media platforms include: Facebook, Twitter, Instagram, or Youtube.

 - If you live a distance from a child you’d like to read to, use Zoom or Facetime to read aloud via digital means.

 - Donate a book to a school or public library, a food cupboard, a homeless shelter, or a little free library near where you live.

-- Singing to or having a conversation with a child (these methods build language, too).
+- Sing to or have a conversation with a child (these methods build language, too).